 Why Apartments Win on Gross Yield, and What Closes the Gap

 The driver is the price-to-rent ratio.
-A 2-bed apartment at £147,495 commands monthly rent of £815, while a 3-bed house at £265,554 commands £1,128.
+A 2-bed apartment at about £147,000 commands monthly rent of about £820, while a 3-bed house at about £266,000 commands about £1,100.
 The rent does not scale linearly with the price, so the cheaper unit produces a higher percentage return on capital.
 This pattern repeats inside both Chester city centre and the satellite towns of Ellesmere Port, Winsford, and Northwich, where modest 1- and 2-bed flats at low entry prices punch above their weight on yield.

 Leasehold restrictions are the other quiet risk.
 Many leases in this market expressly prohibit short-term letting, and an increasing number of freeholders and management companies are enforcing minimum tenancy lengths of six or twelve months.
 Always read the lease before purchase if you intend to use Airbnb or similar platforms; a clause that bars holiday letting can convert your investment thesis on the day you exchange.